 How to Dual Boot Windows 10 and Linux Mint?

-In this article, we are going to learn how can you dual boot windows 10 and Linux Mint and switch between them as per your needs.
+In this article, we are going to learn how can you dual boot Windows 10 or Windows 11 and Linux Mint and switch between them as per your needs.
 Although it is laced with many features, Linux isn’t perfect yet.
 You still might need your Windows installation because of some proprietary software programs or games that just cannot run on Linux.

-Note: This only works if you install Windows 10 first, or you already have a Windows installation on your hardware first.
-You cannot install Linux Mint first and then Install Windows, Windows installer will simply remove your Linux Installation.
+Note: This only works if you install Windows 10 or 11 first, or you already have a Windows installation on your hardware first.
+You cannot install Linux Mint first and then Install Windows, otherwise Windows installer will simply remove your Linux Installation.

 Steps to Dual Boot Windows 10 and Linux Mint

-Let’s get right into the steps to dual boot windows 10 and Linux mint on your system.
+Let’s get right into the steps to dual boot Windows 10 (or 11) and Linux mint on your system.
 You can replace Linux Mint with Ubuntu and follow the partitioning section below.

 1. Download Linux Mint ISO.